RiledUpCrow/Flier/docs/Engine.md

 **`multiplyingEngine`**

 This engine multiplies your current speed by `acceleration`.
 This means that the faster you fly the faster you will accelerate, until you reach `max_speed`.
 If you fly slower than `min_speed` you'll accelerate as if you were flying at that speed.
-With these three settings you can create powerful engines with low speed or weak engines capable of getting really fast after a long accelerating, whatever you need.
+With these three settings you can create powerful engines with low speed or weak engines capable of getting really fast after a long accelerating, and anything in between.

-The speed displayed on the sidebar is multiplied by 10, so the players are not confused with small numbers (speed of 3 is actually very fast).
+The speed displayed on the sidebar is multiplied by 10, so the players are not confused with small numbers (speed of 3 is actually very fast, so it's displayed as 30).
 Acceleration is applied 20 times per second, so it needs to be a very small value (like 0.025) unless you want instant max speed.

 ```
 engine_name: